ho9science/hyeonki/README.md

 ## Info

-This project was written for introducing developer hyeonki.
+This project is to introduce developer hyeonki.

 ## Authors